JacobFischer/lark-websocket/README.md

 A websocket framework for mobile web apps.

 ## Get Started
-For the mose common case, you can start a websocket server by creating a websocket server just like using http module.
+For the most common case, you can start a websocket server by creating a websocket server just like using http module.

     var ws = require('vi-websocket');
     ws.createServer(function(client, request){